nickjf/ANSURR/README.md

 * `scores.out` - a text file with the validation scores for each model
 * `<yourpdbfile>_<yourshiftfile>.png` - a graphical summary of the validation scores for each model
-* `out/` - contains text files with protein flexibility predicted by RCI and FIRST for each model
+* `out/` - text files with protein flexibility predicted by RCI and FIRST for each model
-* `figs/` - contains plots of protein flexibility predicted by RCI and FIRST for each model
+* `figs/` - plots of protein flexibility predicted by RCI and FIRST for each model

 `other_output` contains output from various programs run as part of ANSURR:

-* `PANAV/` - contains re-referenced chemical shifts
+* `PANAV/` - re-referenced chemical shifts
-* `RCI/` - contains protein flexibility predicted from chemical shifts using the Random Coil Index method
+* `RCI/` - flexibility predicted from chemical shifts using RCI
-* `extracted_pdbs/` - contains PDB files for each model extracted from the NMR structure
+* `extracted_pdbs/` - PDB files for each model extracted from the NMR structure
-* `DSSP/` - contains secondary structure for each model according to the program DSSP
+* `DSSP/` - secondary structure for each model according to the program DSSP
-* `FIRST/` - contains protein flexibility predicted for each model using FIRST
+* `FIRST/` - flexibility predicted for each model using FIRST

 ## Overview of installation instructions